raphaelramosds/topic-trend/README.md

 ### Regras de negócio

-[ x ] Caso nenhuma palavra chave do tópico esteja no título da notícia, ela não será considerada
+`at least one keywork` caso nenhuma palavra chave do tópico esteja no título da notícia, ela não será considerada

-[ x ] O tempo de publicação da notícia deve estar em `%y-%m-%d`
+`34NT2020/04/12 should be 2020-04-12` O tempo de publicação da notícia deve estar no formato %y-%m-%d